71ae/crypto-zil-miner-switch-ethos/README.md

 ### Installation

-Run the following command in your ethOS shell:
+Run the following commands in your ethOS shell:

 ```
 sudo apt-get-ubuntu install curl